csh-apprentice/USTC_thesis/README.md

 And here is the motivation for our project, we extend the original Velcet project to implement Extended Position-Based Dynamics (XPBD) and the Graph Clustering GPU acceleration method and the Chebyshev acceleration method.
 For detail information, one can check the thesis in repo (Chinese Version).

+# Abstract
 Real-time cloth simulation has always been a hot research topic in computer graphics.
 Existing methods can be mainly classified into two categories: physical-based simulation and other non-physical-based simulation methods.
 While physical-based simulation methods achieve excellent realism, it becomes challenging to maintain realtime performance as the complexity of the scene increases.
 Non-physical methods, on the other hand, can ensure real-time performance but lack in realism.
-This paper explores cutting-edge cloth simulation technology and presents a comprehensive design of a simulation method.
+This paper explores cutting-edge cloth simulation technology and presents a comprehensive design of a simulation method.
 This simulation method aims to address the shortcomings of non-physical-based simulation methods in terms of realism while further enhancing real-time performance.
 Firstly, this paper introduces the Position-Based Dynamics algorithm (PBD) and its